JuliaActuary/JuliaActuary.org/blog/bayesian_intro.md

 - Bayes Rules!
 (Johnson, Ott, Dogucu)
 - Bayesian Data Analysis (Gelman, et. al.)

-Additionally, the author has published a few examples of actuarial analysis on JuliaActuary.org
+Additionally, the author has published a few examples of Bayesian analysis in an actuarial context on JuliaActuary.org

 [^1]: Note that the approach discussed here is much more encompassing than the Bühlmann-Straub Bayesian approach described in the Actuarial literature.